Does my non-inflatable lifejacket need to be serviced?

 When not using your life jacket (when you’re not boating), store it in a readily accessible place away from sunlight and chemicals.
 Nylon and other synthetic materials used to make your life jacket will be harmed over time by ultra-violet radiation from the sun.
 Fabric that becomes discoloured may indicate ultra-violet damage.
 In other words, don’t leave your lifejacket hanging outside all summer exposed to the sun and expect it to be unharmed.
 Also, prolonged exposure to chemicals or exhaust fumes can attack the flotation’s foam.

 Does my inflatable lifejacket need to be serviced?

-Your inflatable lifejacket or PFD should be serviced in accordance with the manufacturer’s specifications.
+Your inflatable lifejacket should be serviced in accordance with the manufacturer’s specifications.
 Most manufacturers will supply self servicing details about their respective brand’s requirements.
-Never attempt to repair your PFD, you should see the local service agents.
+Never attempt to repair your lifejacket, you should see the local service agents.

-This list of websites below may be useful when checking servicing requirements of PFDs.
+This list of websites below will be useful when checking self servicing requirements of your lifejackets.

 - Ultra PFD